-The wall panels and prisms were built and cured in the laboratory at approximately 73 °F and 50 percent relative humidity.
+The wall panels and prisms were built and cured in the laboratory at approximately 73°F and 50% relative humidity.
 Wall panels were constructed in pairs between wooden guides to assure proper alignment and plumbness.
-Joint thickness was controlled at $\frac{3}{8}$ in by horizontal lines at 16-in intervals which correspond to the height of two blocks and two joints.
-This method led to oversized joints in four unreinforced panels, where block which were undersized in height were used.
+Joint thickness was controlled at 3/8-in by horizontal lines at 16-in intervals which correspond to the height of two blocks and two joints.
+This method led to oversized joints in four unreinforced panels, where block which was undersized in height were used.